ccsnow127/ccsnow127.github.io/_pages/about.md

 <!-- My research mainly focuses on the application and customization of LLMs into knowledge-intensive and complex applications in security and software engineering.  -->
 My research mainly focuses on the following topics:

-- `Automated and AI-assisted Security Application`
+- `LLM/MLLM specialization and customization`
 - `Agentic planning, reasoning, and learning`
-- `LLM/MLLM post-training`
+- `Automated and AI-assisted security operations (SecOps)`

 #### Education & Experience